-Australian’s have always had a fascination for the water.
-With the country surrounded by some of the most beautiful beaches and waterways in the world, there really is no surprise that activities like fishing, boating, kayaking and stand up paddle boarding have become so popular.
-When spending time in and around the water it’s extremely important that the correct safety equipment is available, in particular, personal flotation devices such as life jackets.
+Australians have always had a fascination for the water.
+With the country surrounded by some of the most beautiful beaches and waterways in the world, it's really no surprise that fishing, boating, kayaking and stand up paddle boarding have become so popular.
+When spending time in and around the water it’s critical that the correct safety equipment is available - in particular, personal flotation devices like life vests.

-Personal flotation devices (PFDs) are an essential piece of safety equipment for everyone who wishes to undertake a boating or water sport activity.
+Personal flotation devices (PFDs) are an essential piece of safety equipment for everyone who wants to undertake any water sport activity.
 They make up part of the safety requirements for regulated ships (boats and personal watercraft) and must be included on all vessels large and small.
 They come in a range of sizes including kid’s life jackets and have specific weight ratings, which will ensure you get the correct fit.

 Do PFD's come with different buoyancy ratings?

 PFDs have been designed in a range of specific buoyancy ratings.
 They have different styles, colours and accessories to meet certain safety requirements.

 Level 50S - Special Purpose: For use in smooth water only.
 Smooth waters include rivers, lakes, creeks and streams, within half a nautical mile from land.
 Level 50S is recommended for use during a short time period and can be used for wakeboarding, water skiing and tubing.

 Level 50: For use in smooth and partially smooth water.
 Available in safety colours red and yellow for best visibility.
 Partially smooth waters include open water within 2 nautical miles from land.
 Level 50 is designed to provide buoyancy and support the wearer.
 They can be used for wakeboarding, water skiing and tubing in smooth water and partially smooth water.